kayabaNerve/monero-oxide/monero-oxide/epee/README.md

   https://github.com/jeffro256/serde_epee/tree/cbebe75475fb2c6073f7b2e058c88ceb2531de17PORTABLE_STORAGE.md
 ).

-This library implements the `epee` 'portable storage' encoding, with the following exceptions:
+This library implements the `epee` 'portable storage' encoding (itself referred to as EPEE throughout this library), with the following exceptions:
-- We don't support the `Array` type (type 13) as it's unused and lacking documentation
+- We don't support the `Array` type (type 13) as it's unused in practice and lacking documentation
-- We may accept a _wider_ class of inputs than the `epee` library itself due to slight differences in depth limits on nested objects
+- We may accept a _wider_ class of inputs than the `epee` library itself.
+Our definition of compatibility is explicitly if we can decode anything encoded by the `epee` library and all encodings we produce may be decoded by the `epee` library

-We do not support:
+At this time, we do not support:
 - Encoding objects
 - Decoding objects into typed data structures